Lord-of-Waffles/InfoSec24/Week1Homework.md

 #### Question 2: What can go wrong?

+To identify threats, I'll be using the STRIDE-process.

+First, **spoofing**.
+In order to access internal company computers to extract confidental data, unauthorised actors may attempt to impersonate an employee.
+One common way this may occur is emails or chat messages sent to unsuspecting employees from a compromised account where they may attempt a phishing attack.

+- Most people are famous with the Nigerian prince email scam, but may be much less alert when a friend's or family member's account sends a message containing a link, even with knowledge of good practices.
+High risk.

+**Tampering**.
+Disgruntled employees with administrator privileges could tamper with data leading to business operations being unable to be completed.

+- More of a rare possibility than an inevitability.
+Company network privileges separated by position at company.
+Low risk.

+If an attacker is able to infiltrate company computers, they may attempt **repudiation**, erasing logs recording their actions and thus removing evidence of their presence and actions.

+- Due to the company's security standards, unauthorised access unlikely (but possible).
+Medium risk.

+Other than being able to gain access to a computer, an attacker may attempt an SQL injection to extract data from the database with queries, an example of **information disclosure**.

+Whilst the above examples showcase different scenarios of an attacker gaining access to internal systems, if an attacker simply wants to cause harm to a business without having to gain access to its internal network, they can **DDOS** the company's website (main customer touchpoint).
+This will render the company unable to take in new customers.

+Finally, **elevation of privileges**.
+If information transferred between services is not securely encrypted, an attacker could change contents in an attempt to give themselves administrator privileges in the company's internal network.

 #### Question 3: What are we going to do about it?

 #### Question 4: Did we do a good enough job?